Forsyth Bridge

 In recent years, Rosebud County has faced various challenges, including the declining coal industry and the impacts of climate change.
 Efforts have been made to diversify the economy and explore new sources of renewable energy.
 Despite these challenges, Rosebud County remains a picturesque region with a blend of scenic landscapes, small towns, and a rich cultural heritage.

-This timeline provides a condensed summary of the historical journey of Rosebud County, Montana.
+This timeline provides a concise overview of the key events in the history of Rosebud County, Montana.

 • 1879 - Rosebud County is established as a county in the Montana Territory.